 Although there are lots of fantastic pieces in the collection, this one is of particular significance to me because I decided last June to get a tattoo adaptation of it.
 Naturally, I got Matt’s permission first, and he was really pleased with the outcome.
 I am too.
 (As with the original art, the photo below really doesn’t do the piece justice.)

-When Mleeka and I talked about my getting a tattoo, she had envisioned something much smaller than what I wound up with.
+When my wife and I talked about my getting a tattoo, she had envisioned something much smaller than what I wound up with.
 For that matter, so had I, but it was hard to translate the stencil the tattoo artist showed me into a size relative to my back, which for understandable reasons I have only a tenuous understanding of the size and geography of.
 She was upset when I came home with a bandage covering the better part of my not-small upper back.
 I think it’s grown on her since, and although I didn’t mean to get one quite so large, I love that it’s as big as it is.

 The tattoo artist had to change the sizing on a lot of elements to translate the original piece into a tattoo, and I think that by and large, he did a great job.
 Some of the crookedness manifest in the snapshot above is the result of my back’s contours and not of an unsteady hand on the tattoo artist’s part.
 I wish he had colors matching the originals a little more closely, I’ll say.